 A guide is not mandatory on this short trek.
 Many hikers opt to go alone.
 The area is fairly easy to navigate and is short.
 The only issue hikers should be careful with is going for sunrise as the area is not lit and is a rough trail in parts with long drops and cliffs.
 Bring adequate lighting and ensure you watch you step.

 Taxis will bring you to Kaskikot with ease but a driver will not walk with you to the top.
+You'll likely be charged for the driver to wait at parking area near the bottom.
+Do pre-arrange the total taxi cost if taking this option.

 It is possible to walk between Sarangkot and Kaskikot along a trail.
 However do note this trail can become overgrown.
 The encroaching roads are also hard to avoid.